Baby Kale Paleo Taco Salad with Chile-Lime Dressing

 - 5 oz. baby kale leaves, washed and spun dry if needed

 - 1 red bell pepper, sliced into thin strips

 - 1 cup grape or cherry tomatoes, cut in half

 - 1 can (6.5 oz.) sliced olives (or if you can’t find the large cans of sliced olives, just slice a can of regular olives)

 - 1 T fresh squeezed lime juice (to toss with avocado)

-- 2 T fresh squeezed lime juice (I use my fresh-frozen lime juice.)
+- 2 T fresh squeezed lime juice, see notes

-- 1/2 tsp. ground chile powder (I like ground Ancho chiles)
+- 1/2 tsp. ground chile powder, see notes

 - 1/4 tsp. ground cumin

 - 1/2 tsp.
 Spike Seasoning (Spike is optional, but it does add flavor.
-Spike is probably not Paleo so use your favorite Paleo-approved all-purpose seasoning.)
+Spike is probably not Paleo so use your favorite Paleo-approved all-purpose seasoning if you prefer.)

 - 3 T olive oil